Azure Active Directory User Provisioning with SCIM

 4. Click Create to create a new SCIM Integration.

 5. On the SCIM Integration page, press the + Create API Token button and follow the prompts to create your API Token.
-When created, copy the token for use in Step 6 of Configuring the OpsLevel Azure AD Application below.
+When created, copy the token for use in Step 6 of Configuring the OpsLevel Microsoft Entra ID Application below.

-NOTE: Ensure that you keep the token in a safe place as you will need it when configuring the integration within Azure AD and you will not be able to retrieve the value again later.
+NOTE: Ensure that you keep the token in a safe place as you will need it when configuring the integration within Microsoft Entra ID and you will not be able to retrieve the value again later.
 If you do need to retrieve the value you will have to replace the token by clicking Delete API Token and repeat the API Token creation flow.

-6. While on this page, copy the SCIM API URL for use in Step 5 of configuring the OpsLevel application in Azure AD.
+6. While on this page, copy the SCIM API URL for use in Step 5 of configuring the OpsLevel application in Microsoft Entra ID.

 - For Tenant URL, use the SCIM API URL from step 5 above.

-6. In the Azure portal, click Test Connection to ensure Azure AD can connect to your OpsLevel account.
+4. In the Entra ID portal, click Test Connection to ensure Entra ID can connect to your OpsLevel account.
 If the connection fails, ensure your API Token and URL are correct, then try the "Authorize" step again.

-10. In the Attribute Mappings section, review the user attributes that will be synchronized from Azure AD to OpsLevel.
+7. In the Mappings section, review the user and group attributes that will be synchronized from Entra ID to OpsLevel.
 Note that the attributes selected as Matching properties will be used to match the user accounts in OpsLevel for update operations.
 Select the Save button to commit any changes.

-1. To enable the Azure AD provisioning service for OpsLevel, change the Provisioning Status to On in the Settings section.
+10. To enable the Microsoft Entra ID provisioning service for OpsLevel, change the Provisioning Status to On in the Settings section.

-2. Define the users that you would like to provision to OpsLevel by choosing the desired values in Scope in the Settings section.
+11. Define the users you wish to provision to OpsLevel by choosing the desired values in Scope in the Settings section.

 This operation starts the initial synchronization cycle of all users and groups defined in Scope in the Settings section.
-The initial cycle takes longer to perform than subsequent cycles, which occur approximately every 40 minutes as long as the Azure AD provisioning service is running.
+The initial cycle takes longer to perform than subsequent cycles, which occur approximately every 40 minutes as long as the Entra ID provisioning service is running.

-Now that provisioning is configured, you can assign your Azure AD users to the OpsLevel application as needed.
+Now that provisioning is configured, you can assign your Entra ID users to the OpsLevel application as needed.
 New OpsLevel users provisioned this way will be automatically invited to your OpsLevel organization and receive a welcome email with a link to the OpsLevel application.
-For more information about how to assign Azure AD users, see Azure AD's documentation.
+For more information about how to assign Entra ID users, see Microsoft Entra's documentation.

 Troubleshooting